SECURE Act Provides Employer and Employee Benefits for Retirement Savings

 Many small-business owners have often faced hurdles – costs, administration, and compliance requirements – in establishing a retirement plan for employees.

-“The tax credits this bill provides will allow virtually every small-business owner to put a retirement plan in place,” said Michael Majors, Senior Director of National Retirement Sales at Paychex.
+“The tax credits this bill provides will allow virtually every small-business owner to put a retirement plan in place,” said Michael Majors, Vice President of HR Solutions Sales at Paychex.
 “This will not only help them attract and retain talent, it will make a difference in helping employers help employees (with saving for retirement).”